jennapederson/building-a-static-website-with-aws-amplify/content/03_first_web_page/01_html/04_browser_dev_tools.md

 <img src="images/boston-terrier.jpg" alt="Blog Post Title 3">
 ```

-Instead of using the default height and width of the image, we should make the width match the others by specifying the `width` attribute.
+Instead of using the default height and width of the image, we'll make the width match the others by specifying the `width` attribute.
 Change it to this:

 ```
 <img src="images/boston-terrier.jpg" width="500" alt="Blog Post Title 3">